sabeechen/hassio-google-drive-backup/hassio-google-drive-backup/README.md

 * Comprehensive documentation.
 * *Most certainly* doesn't mine bitcoin on your home automation server.
 Definitely no.

 See the [readme on GitHub](https://github.com/sabeechen/hassio-google-drive-backup) for all the details, or just install the add-on and open the Web UI.
+The Web-UI explains everything you have to do.